eferrea/BCI-Master/README.md

 **Start to use the BCI**
 The simplest use of the BCI requires to:
-1. calibrate the decoder: perform reaches on the task controller and then press the Update regression button.
+1. calibrate the decoder: perform reaches on the task controller and then press the Update Regression button.
 2. select the units in used for decoding.
-The intensity of the color represents the tuning strength.
+The intensity of the color represents the tuning strength. click to select one unit.
-3. After collecting enough samples (shown on the right table) press the start BCI buttonto start the decoder.
-In this condition mouse movements are used to make the neuron firing according to the direction of movements.
-Movements are guided by neurons but should follow the mouse pointer (this depends on the quality of the calibration that is number of units and number of samples).
+3. After collecting enough samples (shown on the right table) press the Switch BCI button to start the decoder.
+In this condition movements  are guided by neurons but should follow the mouse pointer (this depends also on the quality of the calibration that is depending on number of units and number of samples).

 Additional but less relevant functionalities are listed in the next paragraph.

 ![BCImat](https://user-images.githubusercontent.com/40661882/125582844-48d7406e-c0f1-404a-8047-a63615ed8ab2.png)